inbo/tutorials/content/tutorials/spatial_variograms/index.md

 I initially had trouble fitting this function, because I simplified (leaving out `nugget` and `nu`); the version above is quite flexible to fit our variogram.
 Note that the function is not defined at zero, which is why I filter `NA`.
-The Matérn function does not allow decreasing or oscillating semivariance (sometimes seen in real data), but on the other hand decreasing semivariance would griefly violate Tobler's observation.
+The Matérn implementation does not allow decreasing or oscillating semivariance (sometimes seen in real data), but on the other hand decreasing semivariance would griefly violate Tobler's observation.

 Any regression function demands a specific plot function: